lambdaclass/cairo-vm/README.md

 ```
 ### Using hints

-Currently, there's no feature parity between both implementations.
-Notably, this VM only implements a limited number of hints, while the [Python Cairo VM](https://github.com/starkware-libs/cairo-lang) allows for the implementation of user-defined hints.
+Currently, as this VM is under construction, it's missing some of the features of the original VM.
+Notably, this VM only implements a limited number of hints at the moment, while the [Python Cairo VM](https://github.com/starkware-libs/cairo-lang) allows for the implementation of user-defined hints.

 There are two ways to use non-standard hints in this VM: